thomluther/ha-anker-solix/README.md

 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Anker Solix"

+## Optional entity pictures
+If you want to use the optional entity pictures that are shown in the example screenshots in the [INFO](INFO.md), you need to create or copy the www folder structure including the images manually in configuration folder of your Home Assistant installation.
+If you own a Home Assistant OS device, you can preferrably use file management Add Ons such as Studio Code Server or File Explorer to create/copy those folders and files.
+Once the images are available, they will be picked up when the integration is (re)-creating the entities, like on first creation or re-load of the configuration entry.

 ## Integration configuration is done in the UI

 Note: When you make changes to the integration folder content, you need to restart Home Assistant to pick up those changes for the container or virtual environment where Home Assistant is being started.
+This is applicable as well when the integration is updated manually or via HACS.
 <!---->